Rise time: Factors affecting rise time

-For a given system output, its rise time depend both on the rise time of input signal and on the characteristics of the system.
+For a given system output, its rise time depends both on the rise time of input signal and on the characteristics of the system.

 For example, rise time values in a resistive circuit are primarily due to stray capacitance and inductance.
 Since every circuit has not only resistance, but also capacitance and inductance, a delay in voltage and/or current at the load is apparent until the steady state is reached.
 In a pure RC circuit, the output risetime (10% to 90%) is approximately equal to 2.2 RC.

 Alternative definitions

 Other definitions of rise time, apart from the one given by the Federal Standard 1037C (1997, p.
 R-22) and its slight generalization given by Levine (1996), are occasionally used: these alternative definitions differ from the standard not only for the reference levels considered.
 For example, the time interval graphically corresponding to the intercept points of the tangent drawn through the 50% point of the step function response is occasionally used.
 Another definition, introduced by Elmore (1948), uses concepts from statistics and probability theory.
-Considering a step response V(t), he redefines the delay time t_{D} as the first moment of its first derivative V′(t), i.e.
+Considering a step response V(t), Elmore redefines the delay time t_{D} as the first moment of its first derivative V′(t), i.e.